sagelga/sagelga/docs/experience/README.md

 *2017*<br>
 **Education Team Member**<br>
-In practicing new student to learn how to code in Python3, practicing Problem Solving skills.
-Co-Founder of the ITKMITL Pre-programming course [on YouTube](https://www.youtube.com/c/PreProgrammingITKMITL/)
+In practicing new student to learn how to code in Python3, practicing Problem Solving skills.<br>
+Co-Founder of the ITKMITL Pre-programming course [on YouTube](https://www.youtube.com/c/PreProgrammingITKMITL/) for on-demand online Python course, provisionned for infinite learning possibilities.

 *2017*<br>
 **Teaching Director**<br>
-Teaching new students on Cloud Service and Web Servers via Amazon Web Service.
+Teaching new students on how the Cloud Service using Amazon Web Service.